Mécia Lopes de Haro

-Mécia Lopes de Haro or Mencía López de Haro (c.1215–1270) was a Castilian noblewoman, the wife successively of count Álvaro Pérez de Castro and of King Sancho II of Portugal.
+Mécia Lopes de Haro or Mencía López de Haro (c.
+1215–c.
+1270) was a Castilian noblewoman, the wife successively of count Álvaro Pérez de Castro and of King Sancho II of Portugal.
 The subsequent annulment of her marriage by Pope Innocent IV has led to disagreement over whether she should be counted among the queens consort of Portugal.
 She played a central role in the Portuguese political crisis of 1245.

 Birth

 Mécia Lopes was born in Biscay, the daughter of Lope Díaz II de Haro, lord of Biscay, and of Urraca Alfonso of León.
 Her mother was an illegitimate daughter of Alfonso IX of León.
 She was thus niece of the reigning king, Ferdinand III of Castile.

 First Marriage

 Mécia was married on 29 September 1234 to Álvaro Pérez de Castro, a magnate involved in the expansion of the Castilian kingdom into the region of Cordoba, whose first marriage to Aurembiaix, Countess of Urgell had been annulled in 1228, while Mécia's sister Teresa married Nuño, Count of Rousillon, a kinsman of the powerful House of Lara.

-These consanguineous marriages were the cause of a dispute between Ferdinand III and Mecia's father Lope Diaz II Haro and husband, the monarch confiscating some of the groom's lands.
+These consanguineous marriages were the cause of a dispute between Ferdinand III and Mécia's father Lope Díaz II Haro and husband, the monarch confiscating some of the groom's lands.
 It was peacefully resolved through the mediation of Queens Berengaria of Castile and Elisabeth of Hohenstaufen, Ferdinand's mother and wife, respectively.